 Pros (Benefits) Of Waste Incineration & Waste To Energy

 - Pursuing waste incineration over landfill means the environmental issues of leachate management and methane from decomposing organic waste in some landfills are reduced

 - Incineration can be used for waste to energy recovery where heat is used for municipal heating systems, or steam for electricity

 - Plastic waste can be used in cement kilns as a fuel source because plastic has a higher energy output than some other types of waste (because of the petroleum that makes it up)

-- Ash from incineration can be used as construction aggregate (once treated), or buried
+- Ash waste from incineration might be used as construction aggregate (once treated), or buried

 - The newest incineration plants have technology to reduce negative environmental and health impacts such as efficient combustion, end-of-pipe treatment, selective catalytic reduction, and the addition of suitable inhibitors